 Divorce brings with it many challenges.
 Some of these challenges may be more immediate.
-How often are you going to be able to see your children after the divorce?
+How often will you be able to see your children after the divorce?
 Where are you going to live?
 Are you going to be able to stay in your family home?
 Who gets what and how much of it is so often what a divorce comes down to.
 The immediate concerns of your life are what take precedence when you analyze something as important as divorce.

 A question that I hardly ever receive from a client or potential client of the Law Office of Bryan Fagan is the impact of a divorce on their social security benefits.
-This issue may be relevant to them, but they don’t know enough about the subject to be thinking critically about it.
-In today’s blog post from the Law Office of Bryan Fagan, I would like to look at this question a little closer.
+This issue may be relevant to them, but they don't know enough about it to think critically about it.
+In today's blog post from the Law Office of Bryan Fagan, I would like to look at this question a little closer.
 Specifically, if you have been the spouse who has earned most of the income for your family over the years, will your spouse be able to take advantage of your social security benefits when it comes time for her to retire?

-A divorced spouse must meet specific standards to take advantage of their ex-spouse’s earnings history related to social security benefits.
+A divorced spouse must meet specific standards to take advantage of their ex-spouse's earnings history related to social security benefits.
 First and foremost, your marriage must have lasted for longer than ten years.
-It doesn’t matter if you meet every other benchmark that I am about to list- if you don’t meet this one, you cannot receive social security benefits based on your ex-spouse’s income.
+It doesn't matter if you meet every other benchmark I am about to list- if you don't meet this one, you cannot receive social security benefits based on your ex-spouse's income.

 Do you have to hold off on applying for benefits until your spouse begins to receive benefits?